MJHeijster/StatBot/README.md

 A Discord Bot which logs in the HydraIRC complient log format so that mIRCStats will work.
 Slightly modified parser can be found in the mIRCStats parser folder.
 Download: [Releases](https://github.com/MJHeijster/StatBot/releases)

 # Setup
 Compile and place in a location you want the software in.
-Modify the token in the App.config file.
+Configure the application through the StatBot.exe.config file.
 More information can be found here about the token: https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token

 # Tips
-If a channel is renamed, you can use a script to move the old and new log into a folder.
-If you specify the channel name as such in the first log (for this example, 1.log):
+If a channel is renamed, you can use a script to move the old and new log files into a folder.
+If you specify the channel name in the first log (for this example, 1.log) through the following line:

-"*** Now talking in #channelname", mIRCStats will recognize it as that name.
+"*** Now talking in #channelname"

+mIRCStats will recognize that name.

 Example batch script for combining multiple logs: